Meghan Ory

 Meghan Ory (born August 20, 1982) is a Canadian-American television and film actress.
-She is best known for her role as Red Riding Hood/Ruby on the ABC fantasy series Once Upon a Time and also starred in the short-lived CBS drama Intelligence as Riley Neal.
-Ory starred in the Hallmark family drama Chesapeake Shores as Abby O'Brien.
+She is known for her role as Red Riding Hood/Ruby on the ABC fantasy series Once Upon a Time and also starred in the short-lived CBS drama Intelligence as Riley Neal.
+Ory starred in the Hallmark family drama Chesapeake Shores as New York City careerwoman Abby O'Brien.